COVID-19 truck blockade in Canada shuts down Ford plant

 “Our teams are working diligently to minimize the impact on production,” the company said, adding that it doesn’t expect any layoffs at this time.

-Stellantis, formerly Fiat Chrysler, reported normal operations Wednesday, although the company had to cut shifts short the previous day at its Windsor minivan plant.
+Stellantis, formerly Fiat Chrysler, reported normal operations, though the company had to cut shifts short the previous day at its Windsor minivan plant.

 A growing number of Canadian provinces have moved to lift some of their precautions as the omicron surge levels off, but Trudeau defended the measures the federal government is responsible for, including the one that has angered many truck drivers: a rule that took effect Jan.
 15 requiring truckers entering Canada to be fully vaccinated.